-I am inspired by seeing that the issue of chronic pain is finally being taken up as a national issue.
-That has given me hope.
+I’m inspired by seeing that the issue of chronic pain is finally being taken up as a national issue.
 As long as you give a person hope, they can change their life and maybe change others’ lives for the better.
 In this way, we can perhaps also see how weaknesses we experience in our lives can be turned into strengths.

 - Ten Footsteps – Your journey to living well with pain

 - This article was originally part of the World Health Organisation’s publication, People-centred health systems in the WHO European Region: Voices of patients and carers.